Grant Kobes and another student from the VexU Robotics team work on a computer.

 4.

-Sign up to attend virtual orientation advising.
-We encourage you to attend virtual orientation advising as early as possible this summer.
-The earlier you come to virtual orientation advising the more class choices you will have.
-Remember: sign up for virtual orientation advising only after paying your enrollment deposit.
+Starting in mid-March, you can sign up to attend summer orientation advising.
+We encourage you to attend orientation advising as early as possible this summer.
+The earlier you come to orientation advising the more class choices you will have.
+Remember: sign up for orientation advising only after paying your enrollment deposit.

 5.

-Once you sign up for virtual orientation, you will be emailed further information to help you prepare for your virtual advising appointment.
+Once you sign up for orientation, you will be emailed further information to help you prepare for your advising appointment.
+Look for this email from your orientation advisor about 10 days prior to your zoom appointment.
 Begin planning for a successful first year of college by visiting the TCE advising website.
 Tools for success you need to review prior to orientation include the online Undergraduate Catalog.
 Click “Majors A–Z” to view courses required for your degree.
 Also review the academic planning worksheets for your major.
-Scroll down to the bottom of the page and click on your major and 2023.
+Scroll down to the bottom of the page and click on your major and 2025.
 Be sure to read all the instructions.

-Please review the Advising powerpoint and complete the requested forms for virtual orientation advising.
-Be sure to bring your completed forms that will include the AP/IB/Dual Credit worksheet and a tentative fall semester schedule.
+Please review the college orientation advising powerpoint and complete the requested forms for orientation advising.
+Be sure to bring your completed forms that will include a tentative fall semester schedule and your AP/IB/Dual Credit worksheet.
+You will need to review the prior learning credits chart to complete the worksheet.

 6.

 Advanced Placement/International Baccalaureate guides will help you determine what, if any, course credits you will obtain from your AP or IB exam scores.
+You will need to review the prior learning credits chart to complete the worksheet.
 Review generic examples of first-year schedules for students in our college.

 7.